nevillecastil/Beginners_Java_Exercises/README.md

-# Here you can find some begineer level exercises (tasks) that I had to implement when I started learning Java.
+# Here you can find some begineer level exercises (tasks)

-#
+I implemented all of them when I started learning Java.